Pack3tL0ss/ConsolePi/README.md

  - The last ConsolePi to connect is the only one that will have menu-items for all the connected ConsolePis on the initial launch of ```consolepi-menu```.
 Use the refresh option in ```consolepi-menu``` if connecting to one of the previous ConsolePis so it can fetch the data for ConsolePis that came online after it did.

- - ConsolePi menu does not attempt to connect to the cloud on launch, it retrieves remote data from the local cache file only, verifies the devices are reachable, and if so adds them to the menu.
-To trigger a cloud update use the refresh option.
+ - `consolepi-menu` does not attempt to connect to the cloud on launch, it retrieves remote data from the local cache file only, verifies the devices are reachable, and if so adds them to the menu.
+To trigger a cloud update use the refresh option.  *Note that ConsolePi will automatically update the local cache file when it gets an IP address, so the refresh should only be necessary if other ConsolePis have come online since the refresh.*

  - Read The [Google Drive Setup](readme_content/gdrive.md) for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.